GhostWriters/DockSTARTer/.github/CONTRIBUTING.md

 You should now have an environment where the DockSTARTer GUI and CLI use files you are editing in your local git repository.
 Eg. if you add a new app into `/path/to/your/ds-repo/compose/.apps` you should be able to see it in the GUI and `ds -a <your new app>`

-# Adding an App
+## Adding an App

 So you want to add a new app to DockSTARTer?
 It's pretty easy if you have a working docker compose.

 1. (Suggested) Develop a functional docker container for your new app in docker-compose.override.yml.
 Running `ds -c` should succesfully launch your new docker container and you'll be able to test this container to determine what properties should be specified in your docker compose file.
 1. Add a new folder in `/path/to/your/ds-repo/compose/.apps` for your new app.
 1. Populate the newly created folder above with .yml files.
 Read through the [YAML files](#YAML-files) section to understand which files to create and how to decompose the container you defined in step 1 above into the various .yml files needed.
-1. Test your app .yml files as suggested in the [Testing](#Testing) section
-_Note: if you created the docker container (as suggested by step 1) in docker-compose.override.yml you should comment out or delete those lines before testing_
+1. Test your app .yml files as suggested in the [Testing](#Testing) section. _Note: if you created the docker container (as suggested by step 1) in docker-compose.override.yml you should comment out or delete those lines before testing_
 1. Write app specific documentation in `/path/to/your/ds-repo/docs/apps/<appname>.md`
 1. Create a navigation link in mkdocs for this new documentation written in the step above.
 Edit the file `/path/to/your/ds-repo/mkdocs.yml`

 Look at the **App Specifics** list in the **nav** section and add a new line for your app `- apps/<appname>.md`

-## Testing
+### Testing

 - Try adding and removing using the CLI. `ds -a <appname>` and `ds -r <appname>`
 - `ds -c` should succesfully start your new app container.
 Test the DockSTARTer created container for app specific functionality
 - Try adding and removing from the GUI. (`ds` to launch the GUI)

-# Shell scripts
+## Shell scripts

 - Remeber [Shell Scripts Matter](https://dev.to/thiht/shell-scripts-matter)
 - [Use the Unofficial Bash Strict Mode](http://redsymbol.net/articles/unofficial-bash-strict-mode/)